LIVE-IN HOME CARE WORKERS

 - If employer interruptions to the employee’s five (5) consecutive hours of sleep occur during half or more than half of employee’s shifts, employee must be paid for all hours, with no unpaid sleep time.
 However, if employee usually gets an uninterrupted night’s sleep, he/she will not be paid for hours of sleep on a specific night if he/she has gotten reasonable periods of uninterrupted sleep totaling at least five (5) hours.

 The regulations regarding compensable travel time are also appropriately revisited with respect to live-in caregivers.
-For more details and specifications of these regulations, contact Scott Wagner and Associates, P.A. in West Palm Beach, Florida.
+For more details and specifications of these regulations, contact Scott Law Team in West Palm Beach, Florida.